rthapa84/rthapa84.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduate from [Villanova University](https://www1.villanova.edu/university.html) with a BS in Computer Science
+Graduated from [Villanova University](https://www1.villanova.edu/university.html) with a BS in Computer Science